"It's terrible how you are so dismissive of the Flow Hive. It is a great option for beekeepers".

 Why does that cause consternation to many?
 Two principle reasons - cell size and foundation material.

-In Part 3 : A Healthy Beehive we will look at the various threats to bees.
-One of the most impactful in the US is the varroa mite.
+In Course 3 : A Healthy Beehive we will look at the various threats to bees.
+One of the most impactful in the US is the Varroa mite.
 This has been in the US for many years and is the bane of many a beekeeper's life.
 It has, indeed, had a dramatic and lasting effect on beekeeping.
 By the way, the Varroa mite is not a factor in Australia, from where the Flow Hive originates.

-We will look at what beekeepers can do to assess and address the threat of mites and other threats, but the bottom line is that it takes vigilance and attention, even to simply know there is a problem.
+We will look at what beekeepers can do to assess and address the threat of mites, but the bottom line is that it takes vigilance and attention, even to simply know there is a problem.

 One of the concerns often voiced about Flow Hive that not all corners of the hive are accessible during an inspection.
 The Flow Frames are a "closed system".
 Although there are other reasons to want to look at all frames in a hive, the inability to observe what is happening on the cells of a Flow Frame is a concern.